JCSDA-internal/jedi-edu/START.md

 ```
 The next time you want to enter the container, you will only need to enter the `docker run` command.

-You will see a message resembling:
+If it worked, you will see a message resembling:
 ```
 check start